-Church Planting: A chance at redemption
+Church Planting: A Shot at Redemption

 From gang leader to Covenant pastor, David Washington’s surprising journey from violence to grace